 I’ve heard it said, “It’s none of your business what someone else thinks of you.”
-While I agree with this statement in that — we can’t obsess about what others think of us, I do believe we have a responsibility to maintain a good character and reputation.
+While I agree with this statement to a point, I do believe we have a responsibility as to care about character and reputation.

 Paul speaks to this very subject.
 In his letter to the Corinthians, he explains his desire to be seen as a Christ follower.
 Following his conversion, he conducted himself in ways that led people to the conclusion he was a servant of Christ and a steward of God’s Word.